maefahluang-uni/01-network-SaiSaingWan/README.md

 ## Challenge
 Think about the following,  modify the code to experiment it and put your thought below.
 - How can we run `MockWebserver` on different port?

+Ans: can instantiate and start multiple MockWebServer objects, each on a unique port

 - How can we run more than 2 instances of  `MockWebserver`?

 - How can we change the content in HTML such as showing table, more text and adding images?
 - What would be the benefit of running many instances?